MicrosoftDocs/dynamics365smb-docs/business-central/admin-troubleshoot-sales-synchronization.md

 ---
 # Troubleshooting Synchronization Errors
-There are lots of moving parts involved in integrating [!INCLUDE[d365fin](includes/d365fin_md.md)] with Common Data Service, and sometimes things go wrong.
+There are lots of moving parts involved in integrating [!INCLUDE[d365fin](includes/d365fin_md.md)] with [!INCLUDE[d365fin](includes/cds_long_md.md)], and sometimes things go wrong.
 This topic points out some of the typical errors that occur and gives some pointers for how to fix them.

 Errors often occur either because of something that a user has done to coupled records or something is wrong with how the integration is set up.
 For errors related to coupled records, users can resolve those themselves.
 These errors are caused by actions such as deleting a row in one, but not both, business apps and then synchronizing.
 For more information, see [View the Status of a Synchronization](admin-how-to-view-synchronization-status.md).